Purdue-CS193/homework-1-maxwellfinder/index.md

 # Max Finder's First CS193 Homework

+- I like learning about terminal
+- I like the lectures

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.